handpoint/ecommdoc/docs/samplecode.md

  ### PREAUTH
-This will create a new transaction (1.01GBP) and attempt to seek authorisation for a sale from the Acquirer.
+This `form` will create a new transaction (1.01GBP) and attempt to seek authorisation for a sale from the Acquirer.

 ```html
             <form name="payment-form" method="post" action="https://commerce-api.handpoint.com/hosted/modal/"